sdsmt-robotics/Controller/Code/README.md

 		controller.receiveData();
 	}

+This class also contains a helper function to set the deadzone for the joysticks.
+Values with a magnitude smaller than this will be returned as 0.0.

+	controller.setJoyDeadzone(floatVal);

 **Checking if Connected**
 The controller connection will time out if nothing is received or over 1 second.
 This function will check the connection status.